 Pros of Home-Based Catering Business

-As I have discussed earlier, getting yourself an online ordering website for caterersis worth it for various reasons.
-With a website you can explore great horizons like listing your item menu, your culinary speciality, food prices can be done in one website or an app, whichever suits you.
+As I have discussed earlier, getting yourself an online ordering website for caterers is worth it for various reasons.
+With a website you can explore great horizons like listing your item menu, your culinary speciality, food prices can be done on one website or an app, whichever suits you.
 You can even enlist which type of catering you specialise in.
-For instance, you can mention whether it is a party, wedding or corporate catering website.
+For instance, you can mention whether it is a party, wedding, or corporate catering website.
 Your target customer would hire you based on your expertise.

 A significant benefit of a home-based business, whether it’s corporate, party, or buffet catering service is reduced expenses.
 It typically costs less than what you’d expect operating in a commercial space.
 You don’t have to pay the office rent or any other utility bills for that matter.
 This saves a lot of money.

 If you live in Australia, you would know that home-based catering businesses or any businesses can claim certain expenses as tax deductions.
 The tax deductions include mortgage or rent, a portion of utility such as water and electricity, cost incurred for business calls and value of office furniture and electric appliances like fridge, microwaves, etc.

 Because you don’t have a separate office space, it would feel like you are incorporating all your work stress into your personal life.
 Also, it’s very easy to mix your business expenses with your personal ones.
 When the office and personal expenses aren’t properly apportioned, you can face difficulties to prove how much resources you need.

 Distraction is the key disadvantage here.
 Working from home means your family members will be loitering around freely, disturbing you from an important call with your clients.
 Then the television noise, the ramblings of people, etc. all these are enough to get you distracted.
 And if you cook food on your own, then you need to get out of your desk multiple times.
 This means less productivity and more distractions.